sourcery-ai-experiments/dojo-2024-06-18-geocode/ReadMe.md

-This repo supports a pair of [talks](https://www.meetup.com/hackerdojo/events) given Tuesday June 18th & July 2nd at the [Hacker Dojo](https://www.hackerdojo.com).
+This repo supports a pair of [talks](https://www.meetup.com/hackerdojo/events) given Tuesday June 18th and July 2nd at the [Hacker Dojo](https://www.hackerdojo.com).
 Start out by following these setup instructions.

 # setup